 White Chocolate Cheesecake Filling

-The key to a smooth cheesecake filling are room-temperature ingredients.
-Since can take some time to get the cream cheese to room temperature, I recommend placing the unwrapped block of cream cheese on a microwave-safe plate and carefully nuking it at 50% -70% of power for 10 seconds.
+The key to a smooth Gluten Free White Chocolate Raspberry Cheesecake filling are room-temperature ingredients.
+Since it can take some time to get the cream cheese to room temperature, I recommend placing the unwrapped block of cream cheese on a microwave-safe plate and carefully nuking it at 50% -70% of power for 10 seconds.
 Turn the block over and nuke for an additional 10 seconds.
 This should help speed up getting the cream cheese to room temperature.
-As for the eggs, you can submerge the whole eggs in some warm water for 10 minutes.
+As for the eggs, you can place the whole eggs in some warm water for 10 minutes.

-Carefully melt your chopped white chocolate in your microwave or over a hot water bath (make sure the bowl does not touch the boiling water).
-White Chocolate can go from melted to burnt within seconds so start with 30 seconds intervals.
+- Carefully melt your chopped white chocolate in your microwave or over a hot water bath (make sure the bowl does not touch the boiling water).
+White Chocolate can go from melted to burnt within seconds therefore start with 30-second intervals.
+Remove the melted chocolate from the microwave and allow it to sit at room temperature.

 Baking White Chocolate Raspberry Cheesecake Bars